 - Residents may change the size of their cart one time in a 12-month period by calling Utility Billing at 952.924.2111.
 Available cart sizes are 30-, 60- and 90-gallons.

-- Yes.
-If you want to continue collecting recyclables in brown bags in your home, that is fine.
-Brown paper grocery bags are recyclable and can be placed in your recycling cart.
-Please do not put plastic bags in the cart as they cause problems at the sorting facility.
+- No. Plastic bags may not placed in your recycling cart for any reason, including bagging your recyclables.
+Plastic bags cause significant problems at the sorting facility.
 Plastic bags are only accepted for recycling at retail drop-off locations like grocery stores and co-ops.
 Learn more and find drop-off locations at https://www.plasticfilmrecycling.org.

 - H.O.M.E., a program of Senior Community Services, a non-profit agency, provides homemaking and home maintenance services for residents age 60 or older in many suburban communities of Hennepin County, including St. Louis Park.
 Their services include snow shoveling, raking and mowing, interior and exterior painting, minor repairs, installation of safety bars, house cleaning, laundry and grocery shopping.
 To request services, please call 952.746.4046.

 - The city accepts Visa, American Express, MasterCard and Discover.
 Credit card payments can be made on the Utility Billing website or in person at City Hall.